billvaglienti/ProtoGen/README.md

 Generic Packets
 ---------------

-Despite the name ProtoGen is not really a protocol or packet generator.
+Despite the name ProtoGen is not really a packet generator.
 It is instead an encode/decode generator.
 By design ProtoGen does not know (or care) about specific packet details.
 The low level packet routines do not often change and therefore do not realize the same auto-coding advantages as the encoding/decoding code.
 ProtoGen assumes the following about packets: Packets transport a hunk of data which is internally represented as an array of bytes.
 Packets have an identifier number that designates their function.
 Packets have a size, which describes the number of bytes of data they transport.
 These assumptions are represented by five functions whose prototypes are created by ProtoGen and which the generated code calls (you provide the implementation):

     //!
 Return the packet data pointer from the packet uint8_t* getDemolinkPacketData(void* _pg_pkt);